Law & market

 - Medical or health claim — claims that a product treats, cures or prevents a condition FTC Act s.5

-- Fake or incentivised reviews — fake, bought or undisclosed incentivised reviews FTC 16 CFR Part 465 — fake/AI reviews rule (USD 53,088 / violation)
+- Fake or incentivised reviews — fake, bought or undisclosed incentivised reviews FTC 16 CFR Part 465 — fake/AI reviews rule (civil penalties up to USD 53,088 per violation, adjusted annually

 - Unsubstantiated efficacy claim — efficacy claims like "clinically proven" made without solid evidence FTC Act s.5 — substantiation doctrine (competent and reliable evidence)